DeviantArt: Eclipse (Version 9)

 In early November 2018, DeviantArt released a promo site showcasing a new update, titled 'Eclipse'.
 The site showed that the update would include a minimalist design strategy, a dark mode option, modified CSS editing, improved filtering through a 'Love Meter,' profile headers, and other cosmetic changes and improvements.
 The update would also include no third-party advertisements and improved features for the site's Core users.

 On November 14, 2018, a beta version of the Eclipse site was made available for Core Members who marked their accounts for beta testing.
 As of November 21, 2018, the site reported that over 4,000 users tried Eclipse and that the site received almost 1,700 individual feedback reports; these included bug reports, feature requests, and general commentary.
 On March 6, 2019, DeviantArt officially released Eclipse to all users, with a toggle to switch back to the old site.
 On May 20, 2020, the previous User Interface was discontinued from access, leaving only Eclipse available.

 In July 2021, a feature called DeviantArt Protect was added that notifies members if their copyright has potentially been infringed.
 This feature was extended to include tracking non-fungible tokens on Web3 marketplaces in May 2022.

+Monetization

 More selling options for members were added between 2022 and 2023.
 In September 2022, DeviantArt introduced a subscription service, allowing members to receive funding from their fans.
 DeviantArt charges a commission of 2.5 to 12 percent, as well as payment processing fees, on this funding.
-In March 2023, a way to sell ownership of individual artwork called Adoptables was released.
+In March 2023, a way to sell ownership of individual artwork called Adoptables, named after the well-established onsite practice of artists selling premade character designs, was released.
 The Adoptables tool was later renamed to Exclusives in October 2023.
+In 2025, DeviantArt introduced Launchpad, a program designed to support selected sellers with additional resources and guidance.